Moist-Cat/AIDScrapper/README.md

 Needs BeautifulSoup and requests for scraping. pip install -r requirements.txt to install all dependencies.

-After install type "python manage.py help" for commands or/and "python manage.py test" to... well, test the module functionality.
+After install type "python manage.py help" for commands or/and "python manage.py test" to... well, test the module functionalities.